 - What genders do your kids identify as?

 They’re still identifying via sex rather than gender–that is, one (now 4, going on 5) calls himself a “boy,” the other (now just 7) calls herself a “girl.”
 But they have given a reasonable amount of thought to what kind of boy and what kind of girl they are.

-My son, who at times has felt a distinction between himself and other boys, is very glad to have language for being something other than the extreme of masculine boyhood (which appears waaaaaaaay more frequently in popular culture and other kid-centered imagery than feminine boyhood).
+My son, who at times has felt a distinction between himself and other boys, is very glad to have language for being something other than the extreme of masculine boyhood (which appears waaaaaaaay more frequently in popular culture and other kid-centered imagery than feminine boyhood, which appears… hardly at all?).
 I think he also loves that he and I have this thing in common (I’m a boyish girl, or a mannish woman, and he, as a girlish boy, is like me in this way).

 I see both my kids as fluid, like I have known adults to be, to a degree, and they are still in the very early process of finding themselves.
 I’m not sure how they’ll withstand the crucible of puberty (how can anyone stand it? it is ca-rAZy!) and the social pressures that are way more enormous than the biological changes it brings.
 But we’re in a good dialog about it all so far.
 I’m hoping that will create a foundation they can use in any way they need.

 - Have you talked to them in detail about gender and gender vs. sex?

 See above.
 In a word: yes.
 At no point in our household, I hasten to say, have we approached sexuality, or sexual attraction, and I don’t expect that to appear for quite some time (saints preserve us!
 I’m going to have a coronary the first time either of them has anything beyond an innocent crush on their teacher).
 They understand what draws people to each other as emotional, and so when their mom and I talk about ourselves, it’s that we are sweeties.